FranckPachot/ybdemo/docker/yb-lab/README.md

 ```
 for i in yb-lab-yb-tserver-n-{1..3} ; do docker exec -i yb-master-0 /home/yugabyte/bin/yb-admin --master_addresses $(echo yb-master-{0..2}:7100|tr ' ' ,) change_blacklist REMOVE $i ; done
 ```
+You can also see the list of blacklisted servers in http://localhost:7000/cluster-config

 When you want "dead" nodes to disappear from the UI http://localhost:7000/tablet-servers you can restart the master leader (find it from http://localhost:7000) to force a new leader election.
 In a lab, this can be: